 Transportation leaders need to be agile to fight a two-front war to make their systems more resilient to cyberthreats and climate change.
 Both problems are unavoidable and will only continue to grow in terms of the threat posed to the transportation system.
 Cybersecurity needs to be embedded right from the design stage all the way up to implementation of new systems and technology.
 New collaborative governance models are needed to manage the increased risk associated with the growing number of connected physical devices that are now part of the tech stack.
-On the climate front, increasing the resiliency of the transportation system will require significant innovations in infrastructure design and maintenance, coupled with a more data-driven approach to prioritizing investment decisions.
+On the climate front, increasing the resiliency of the transportation system will require significant innovations in infrastructure design and maintenance, coupled with a more data-driven approach to prioritising investment decisions.

 The pandemic turbocharged digital transformation efforts at transportation agencies.
-New federal funding will provide further impetus to experiment with smart infrastructure, connected and autonomous vehicle technologies, and innovative mobility-on-demand solutions.
+New federal funding will provide further impetus to experiment with clever infrastructure, connected and autonomous vehicle technologies, and innovative mobility-on-demand solutions.
 Transportation agencies need to solve the age-old problem of scaling successful pilots by improving pilot design and building a better road map for scaling innovation.

 In his bestselling book The 7 Habits of Highly Effective People, Dr. Stephen R. Covey asks his readers to “begin with the end in mind.”2 Covey observed that all things are created twice: first in the mind and then in the physical world.